Fire services

 More information:

-The visa on arrival will cost 500,000 Indonesian Rupiah.
-The visa is valid for a 30 day stay and can be extended once (for a maximum of 30 days) by applying at an immigration office within Indonesia.
-Ensure you extend your visa within the initial 30 days to avoid an overstay fine.
+The visa is valid for a 30-day stay and can be extended once (for a maximum of 30 days) by applying at an immigration office within Indonesia.
+Make sure you extend your visa within the initial 30 days to avoid an overstay fine and deportation.

 You may not be allowed to enter Indonesia if you have a criminal record.
-This is regardless of how long ago the offence took place.
-If you're concerned, contact an embassy or consulate of Indonesia before you travel.
+This is regardless of how long ago you committed an offence.
+If you're concerned, contact an Embassy or Consulate of Indonesia well in advance before you travel.

 Indonesian immigration and visa decisions are final.
 The Australian Government can't help you.